rimbergaoui/Project/README.md

 # Requirements

-Ensure you have the following software installed on your local machine:
+**Ensure you have the following software installed on your local machine** :

 git